 OceanWP doesn’t have as many featured integrations as Astra have, but they do have one that’s certainly among the best: their WooCommerce integration.

 As you’ve previously seen, OceanWP gives you total freedom on how to design your WooCommerce shop and its pro version comes with even more features such as the Woo Popup.

-The number of starter sites (aka starter templates and demo sites) Astra has beats OceanWP by a mile.
-As you’ve seen in the summary section earlier in this comparison, you learned that the former has 133 unique starter sites compared to the latter’s 73 unique ones.
-That’s almost twice as much!
+The number of starter sites (aka starter templates and demo sites) Astra has beats OceanWP.
+As you’ve seen in the summary section earlier in this comparison, you learned that Astra has 240 unique starter sites compared to the latter’s 227 unique ones.

 Let’s take a better look.